 Note

-When testing, you should adjust the commented timeouts towards the end of the file to see scale-down happening within a minute or so instead of the slower behaviour one wants in a production deployment.
+When testing, adjust the commented timeouts towards the end of the file to see scale-down happening within a minute or so, instead of the slower behavior you might want in a production deployment.

 Multiple nodepools

-In case your cluster has multiple nodepools, you might want to tell the Cluster Autoscaler which nodepool should be scaled up and down.
-Otherwise a random nodepool will be scaled.
+In case your cluster has multiple nodepools, you might want to tell the cluster Autoscaler which nodepool should be scaled up or down.
+Otherwise, a random nodepool will be scaled.

-To do this, you need to create a ConfigMap with your nodepools Instance Pool ID (NOT the nodepool ID):
+Create a ConfigMap with your nodepools Instance Pool ID (not the SKS nodepool ID itself):

 apiVersion: v1